Back to top

 }

 Do not forget to unregister a dynamically registered receiver by using Context.unregisterReceiver() method.
-Otherwise the system will report a leaked broadcast receiver error.
-For instance if you registered a receive in onResume() methods of your activity, you should unregister it in the onPause() method.
+If you forget this, the Android system reports a leaked broadcast receiver error.
+For instance, if you registered a receive in onResume() methods of your activity, you should unregister it in the onPause() method.

 You can use the PackageManager class to enable or disable receivers registered in your AndroidManifest.xml file.